mnamysl/nat-acl2021/README.md

 Please download the following projects and move them to the working directory as described below:

-1. Download the *FLAIR* framework (v0.5) from [here](https://github.com/zalandoresearch/flair/releases/tag/v0.5), rename the *flair-0.5* directory to *flair* and move it to the working directory.
+1. Download the *FLAIR* framework (v0.5) from [here](https://github.com/zalandoresearch/flair/releases/tag/v0.5), unzip it, rename it the *flair-0.5* directory to *flair*, and move it to the working directory.
-2. Download the *NATAS* library (v1.0.5) from [here](https://github.com/mikahama/natas/releases/tag/1.0.5), rename it to *natas* and move it to the working directory.
+2. Download the *NATAS* library (v1.0.5) from [here](https://github.com/mikahama/natas/releases/tag/1.0.5), unzip it, rename it to *natas*, and move it to the working directory.
-3. Download the *ONMT* toolkit (v1.1.1) from [here](https://github.com/OpenNMT/OpenNMT-py/releases/tag/1.1.1), rename it to *onmt* and move it to the working directory.
+3. Download the *ONMT* toolkit (v1.1.1) from [here](https://github.com/OpenNMT/OpenNMT-py/releases/tag/1.1.1), unzip it, rename it to *onmt*, and move it to the working directory.
-4. Download the *TRDG* toolkit (v1.6.0) from [here](https://github.com/Belval/TextRecognitionDataGenerator/releases/tag/v1.6.0), rename it to *trdg* and move it to the working directory.
+4. Download the *TRDG* toolkit (v1.6.0) from [here](https://github.com/Belval/TextRecognitionDataGenerator/releases/tag/v1.6.0), unzip it, rename it to *trdg*, and move it to the working directory.

 ### Data